vestrel00/contacts-android/DEV_NOTES.md

 `Profile.CONTENT_RAW_CONTACTS_URI` appended with the RawContact id and `RawContacts.Data.CONTENT_DIRECTORY`.

+These profile table rows have special IDs that differ from regular rows.
+See `ContactsContract.isProfileId`.

 Same rules apply to all table rows.
 If all profile RawContacts table rows have been deleted, then associated Contacts and Data table rows will automatically be deleted.